Fifi, Fev & Nick

 Fifi, Fev & Nick is an Australian breakfast radio show on 101.9 The Fox in Melbourne, Victoria, Australia.
 It is hosted by Fifi Box, Brendan Fevola and Nick Cody with anchor Josiah Shala.
-The show began on 20 January 2014, replacing The Matt & Jo Show.
+The show began on 20 January 2014 as Fifi & Dave, replacing The Matt & Jo Show.

 The show airs from 6 am to 9 am on weekday mornings with music and daily topic discussions and special guests.
-A highlights package of the show, Fifi, Fev & Nick's Happy Hour airs weeknights from 6pm to 7pm.
+A highlights package of the show, Fifi, Fev & Nick's Happy Hour airs weeknights from 6pm to 7pm across the Hit Network.

 A daily podcast featuring the best bits from each show is available on LiSTNR as is the podcast for all Hit Network breakfast shows in Australia.

 News, sport, weather and traffic updates are presented by Alexandra Bryant.

 History

 Fifi & Dave

 The show was founded in January 2014, replacing The Matt & Jo Show with Matt Tilley and Jo Stanley.
 Prior to joining the breakfast show Fifi Box was host of Fifi and Jules with Jules Lund.
 Dave Thornton previously filled in for Matt Tilley when he was sick and hosted Mamamia Today with Em Rusciano, and anchor Dan Anstey moved from rival station Nova 100 to Fox FM to anchor the show.

 Kylie Minogue was the first guest on the show.

 In December 2015, Southern Cross Austereo announced that Dan Anstey would leave the show; he was replaced by Sea FM's Byron Cooke.

 In April 2016, Brendan Fevola joined the show as host, and the show renamed to Fifi, Dave & Fev.